How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • fatty and fried.

-How to bring down the high temperature?
+How to bring down a high temperature?

 • warm tea with raspberries, linden or cranberries;